 Everyone in the world turns into a happy child the moment that they enter a theme park.
 [ARCHIVED]

 Theme parks are like videogames made flesh.
 Which is a pretty strained segue, I know, but what the heck!
 It’s my page, and if I want links to theme park information I’ll damn well put them up!
 Heh.
 Anyway, after succumbing to the crack cocaine that is RollerCoaster Tycoon, I decided to bookmark some interesting links on the subject.
 Most have to do with Disney right now, but they are not Disney Company sites, and more on other park makers will probably be added.
 This particular site features an inordinate amount of information on Walt Disney World, including ride test video, an exhaustive history, and other things mouse related.

 I’ve never been to Disneyland, only Walt Disney World.
-So I don’t have the same intense connection with this site, but it’s still a completely entertaining review of attractions lost.
+So I don’t have the same intense connection with this site (EDIT** Since I wrote this blurb, the site now has a huge sections for WDW, so yay!), but it’s still a completely entertaining review of attractions lost.

 As a dealer in nostalgia, most of my favourite theme park sites have to do with discontinued attractions at Disney, and this site is no exception.
 I believe it started out as a site dedicated to that perennial freebie “If You Had Wings”, you know, the one with the blue moving seats and the deformed globe that would swallow you?
 It has since blossomed into an endlessly interesting study of other dead attractions at WDW, with great pictures and terrific narration.
 Just like seeing a picture of the original videogame Odyssey sparks waves of nostalgia, so did seeing snaps like the original RCA Space Mountain instil in me the same reaction.